jamescurran/HumanNameParser/README.md

 UPDATE:
+ - 13-Jul-2023
+   - Switched target famework from netstandard1.6 to netstandard2.0

-25-Apr-2022
+ - 25-Apr-2022
-     Created NuGet package.
+   - Created NuGet package.
 Since there was already a packet called "HumanNameParser", this is "NovelTheory.HumanNameParser", with the namespace changed to match.